fbpx

 Why does the Now field display 2.4 after we typed in 3m?

-Values in Gig Performer are always decimal numbers between 0.0 and 100.0 – think percentage – if a knob is turned fully clockwise, its Now value will be 100.0, if the knob is halfway up, its Now value will be 50% and so on.
+Values in Gig Performer are always decimal numbers between 0.0 and 100.0.
+Think percentage: if you turn a knob fully clockwise, its Now value will be 100.0.
+If the knob is halfway up, its Now value will be 50% and so on.
 However, MIDI values range from 0 to 127 and when you type in a number followed by the letter m, Gig Performer will divide your number by 1.27 so that it maps into the internal available range from 0 to 100.
 So whenever you see a decimal value, you can multiply it by 1.27 and round it to see the equivalent MIDI value.
 Hence 2.4 multiplied by 1.27 gives us 3.048 which rounds to 3.

 .